meirisoda/school_fall2023/NTRN201/My Notes/Module 10 - Vitamins and Minerals.md

 - Plays an essential role in blood clotting
 - Activates prothrombin, which increases thrombin
 - Converts soluble fibrinogin into insoluble fibrinogin
-- Important in bone heatlh
+- Important in bone health
--

 **Sources**
 - can also be synthesized by the gut bacteria to some extent.

+Important to supply infants with vitamin K because they can't
 ## Water-Soluble Vitamins
 Absorbed primarily in the small intestine.
 Transported to the liver via portal vein & distributed to body tissues, in which later they are stored.